sashank5644/LlamaIndex-History-Project/README.md

     * You will need to download history text data from free available websites

 [Option 2](Options/Option_2_README.md).
 Run test RAG application using only 2 documents (Amendments of U.S.) as data

    * (Faster, used for quick testing of application and doesn't require Pinecone account creation)
    * Application can answer questions about U.S. Amendments)
+   * No need to download external history text data

 **Initial Setup**